Yuzt-zju/RASTP/README.md

 - Built on [GRID](https://github.com/snap-research/GRID) by Snap Research
 - Powered by [PyTorch](https://pytorch.org/), [PyTorch Lightning](https://lightning.ai/), and [Hydra](https://hydra.cc/)
 - Inspired by industrial needs for daily retraining of large-scale recommendation systems

+This repository is under BSD 3-Clause License.
+Many codes are based on GRID with it's License.